Adebisea/PostgreSQL-Data-Pipeline/README.md

     ```
     The terraform apply command deploys the infrastructure

-    To clean up and destroy the infrastructure, run:
+    To clean up and destroy the infrastructure later, run:
     ```
     terraform destroy --auto-approve
     ```
+Note: The terraform apply command after execution will output the newly created ec2 instance ip address, copy and keep it in a safe place, you'll need it in the next step.

+2. Run Ansible playbook to automate dependencies installation
+    - Navigate to the ansble directory and edit the inventory.ini file.
+    -
+        ```
+        aws ansible_host=52.91.241.219 ansible_port=22 ansible_user=ubuntu        ansible_ssh_private_key_file=~/userb